Ultimate Road Trip from Barcelona to Seville

 Catedral de Baeza

-As you travel north and enter back into Catalonia, allow at least an afternoon to explore the historic city of Tarragona.
+As you travel north and re-enter Catalonia, allow an afternoon to explore the historic city of Tarragona.
 Tarragona is also the name of the province.

 Les Ferreres Aqueduct, Tarragona